Your browser version is no longer supported, so you may experience issues while using this site.

 You’re buying a newer (or older) vehicle

-The age of your car can affect your insurance premium in several ways, and newer does not necessarily always mean more expensive.
+The age of your vehicle can affect your car insurance premium in several ways, and newer does not necessarily always mean more expensive.
 While it may make sense that an older car is worth less, resulting in a lower premium, keep in mind that it can sometimes be difficult and expensive to source parts for older cars.
-If your car fits into this category, you may have to pay a higher premium to cover the potential cost of repairs.
+This being the case, you may have to pay a higher premium to cover the potential cost of repairs.

 You’re buying a juiced-up race car

 If you’re buying a muscle car, it’s probably going to cost more to insure than your nanna’s sedan.
 (Unless, of course, nan drives an imported turbo version).
 However, according to our experts, it’s not just engine size that matters when it comes to calculating your premium.